arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 ![collision](https://github.com/user-attachments/assets/348c4696-96cb-4fcc-a4ca-7c5800b2441b)

-we can see here the difference between the visual and collision tag they are very similar in a lot of attributes that they share such as geometry and origin but we notice that the collision tag doesn't have material in it and that's because the importance of the material tag is to make the robot aesthetically appealing and the simulator doesn't need that.

-Also in most cases you don't want your robot to take actions that doesn't match what you see in the simulations so you'll probably need the collision tag to be the same as the visual tag.
+* The **visual** and **collision** tags in URDF files are similar, sharing attributes like geometry and origin.
+* The **collision** tag does not include a material attribute, as the material is primarily for aesthetic purposes, which are not needed by the simulator.
+* To ensure the robot's actions in simulations match its appearance, the **collision** tag should generally match the **visual** tag.

-Let's say we used a mesh to define the geometry of the visual tag because it's complicated like this robot arm. it's not recommended in most cases to use the same mesh for the collision as this affect the performance of the simulation making it more slow so if using a more simplified geometry that's not going to change the physical properties of the link is possible that will be better in most situations.
+* If a complex mesh is used for the geometry of the **visual** tag (e.g., a robot arm), it is not recommended to use the same mesh for the **collision** tag.
+* Using a complex mesh for **collision** can degrade simulation performance, making it slower.
+* In most cases, it is better to use a simplified geometry for the **collision** tag, provided it does not alter the physical properties of the link.

 ![Robot arm](https://github.com/user-attachments/assets/5d6e3a22-e0d1-408e-8354-e8dc4d0afd82)